tomazberisa/commanderline/README.md

 Commander Line respects default values defined by your function and will use them when needed (i.e., when arguments are missing).

-By default, it will return 0 and print 'Done' when your function has finished.
-This behaviour can be controlled with the print_done and squash_return_value parameters.
+By default, it will print out the command line arguments, return 0, and print 'Done' when your function has finished.
+This behaviour can be controlled with the print_argv_to_output, squash_return_value, and print_done parameters (respectively).

 Your function's __doc__ string will be printed when either of the -h and --help arguments are provided.